 Town Charter: The Little Creek Town Charter serves as the guiding legal document for the Town.
 While it is a valuable source of information, Section 2 of the charter has become outdated.
-Section 2, which describes the Town's boundaries and street names, needs to be revised and updated in order to be of further value to local officials and town residents and before any annexation of land can be considered.
-It is very important that the Town charter be kept up-todate, especially when dealing with annexation.
+Section 2, which describes the Town's boundaries and street names, needs to be revised and updated in order to be of further value to local officials and town residents.
+It is very important that the Town charter be kept up-to-date, especially when dealing with annexation.